Helsinki harbour, Finland

 Protecting your belongings

-Tourists may be targeted by pickpockets in the tourist season in crowded areas.
-Take precautions and keep your personal belongings, including passports and money, safe.
+Pickpockets may target tourists in the tourist season in crowded areas.
+Take precautions and keep your personal belongings, passports and money safe.

 Laws and cultural differences